Northgate Forest, Texas: Government and infrastructure

 The area is served by Harris County Sheriff's Office District I Patrol, headquartered from the Cypresswood Substation at 6831 Cypresswood Drive.
 The Klein Volunteer Fire Department provides fire protection services.
-In 1973 a fire station opened at Gladeridge Drive and Gladebrook Drive.
+In 1973, a fire station opened at Gladeridge Drive and Gladebrook Drive.
 In the 2000s a new Fire Station #2, replacing the former one, opened at 14640 Gladebrook Drive.

 Northgate Forest is located in District 150 of the Texas House of Representatives, represented by Debbie Riddle, and is within District 7 of the Texas Senate, represented by Paul Bettencourt.

-Northgate Forest is in Texas's 2nd congressional district, and has been represented by Dan Crenshaw in Congress since 2019.
+Northgate Forest is in Texas's 2nd congressional district, which has been represented by Dan Crenshaw in Congress since 2019.

 Education

 Northgate Forest is zoned to Spring Independent School District.

 Residents are zoned to Pat Reynolds Elementary School, Wells Middle School, and Westfield High School.
 Reynolds was originally named Oak Creek Elementary School.

 The spokesperson for the subdivision's pro-Spring ISD secession group, Tom Mathews, said in 2007 that 45 school aged children resided in the community.
-7 attended Spring ISD schools, and the rest attended private schools.
+Seven attended Spring ISD schools, and the rest attended private schools.
 According to Mathews, the zoned schools (Oak Creek, Wells, and Westfield) all were low performing, so most parents did not send their children to the zoned schools.